 Contractile rings are formed of actin filaments and molecular machines (and possible other components) to actively pinch of the cell membrane after the division of genetic material.
 A ring of these filaments forms and then contracts ever more tightly.

-We are currently studying these systems using analytical dynamical approaches.
+We are have studied these systems using analytical dynamical approaches.
 These are complemented by some simple Langevin dynamics simulations.
+See Pachong and Müller-Nedebock paper.

 Above: A simulations of the motions of actin filaments (some oriented clockwise and others counter-clockwise) under the action of networking and active forces.
 Two filaments with opposite orientations have been highlighted.
 (Copyright Kristian Müller-Nedebock)